operand/agency/README.md

 control actions to ensure safety.

-To summarize, the two classes of `Agent` and `Space` together create a simple API for defining applications that may mix AI, human, and traditional computing systems, in a way that is intended for all to equally understand and use.
+To summarize, the two classes of `Agent` and `Space` together create a simple API for creating applications that may mix AI, human, and traditional computing systems, in a way that is intended for all to equally understand and use.

 Let's walk through a thorough example to see how this works in practice.